 Because it’s only a 10 minute drive from the hustle and bustle you’ll want to reserve your campsite early.
 All campsites at this state park are available by reservation only.
 Campsites at local RV Parks can be reserved directly thru them.
 State park reservations can be made up to 6 months in advance.

 - Closest town: Colorado Springs (7mi)

 - Specs: 4 campgrounds totaling 51 full hookup sites, 10 tent sites, open year round

 - Amenities: Seasonal coin operated showers and laundry, activity room, fenced playground

 - Address: 10 JL Ranch Heights Rd, Colorado Springs, CO 80926 (Map)

 - Directions: Take I-25 South to exit for S Academy Blvd.
 Take that west to CO-115/Vietnam Veterans Memorial Highway.
 Follow that south to JL Ranch Heights Rd, which will lead you west into Cheyenne Mountain State Park.

-Campers have access to over 12 miles of hiking trails, fishing lakes, mountain vistas and beautiful wildlife.
+Campers have access to over 12 miles of hiking trails, fishing lakes, mountain vistas, and beautiful wildlife.
 There are options for tent camping, electric + water, plus full hook-ups at varying rates.
-Worth noting is the check-in time between 2pm and 7pm.
+Worth noting is the check-in time between 2 pm and 7 pm.
 They do not accept late arrivals, so plan ahead.
-Check out is noon.
-You can reserve in advance and long term discounts are provided for month long stays.
+Check-out is at noon.
+You can reserve in advance and long-term discounts are provided for month-long stays.